-As an applied behavior analysis student, you will have the special opportunity to work in The Scott Center for Autism Treatment, Florida Tech’s on-campus autism research facility.
+As an applied behavior analysis student, you will have the special opportunity to work in the Scott Center for Autism Treatment, Florida Tech’s on-campus autism research facility.
 Here, you will be given the chance to work alongside a proven staff as they work to treat children with autism.
 As a result of this work, you will establish important relationships with professionals already working in the field—excellent references for future work opportunities.

-As one of the top applied behavior analysis programs, it gives our student all the tools needed to succeed.
 Students have access to the new Florida Tech Commons, a building that houses the School of Psychology, classrooms, human research areas, observation and treatment rooms, computer facilities, two conference rooms and a student workroom/lounge.
 The Scott Center, Florida Tech’s on-campus autism treatment facility, provides our students with an additional resource for gaining first-hand experience within their field.

 Beyond the classroom, behavior analysis training and psychology-related internships are available to fit any interest.
-You can garner hands-on experience while helping the local community at a variety of businesses and non-profit groups, including:
+You can garner hands-on experience while helping the local community at a variety of businesses and nonprofit groups, including:

 These behavior analysis training and psychology internship opportunities will help you gain first-hand experience in treatment options and the prognosis of various diagnoses.
 This valuable experience will not only prepare you for entrance into graduate school, but for your future career as well.

-Many applied behavior analysis students take advantage of The Scott Center for Autism Treatment in gaining experience outside of their classrooms.
+Many applied behavior analysis students take advantage of the Scott Center for Autism Treatment in gaining experience outside of their classrooms.
 Scott Center faculty members regularly seek out Florida Tech students to aid in the center’s research, a perfect way to engage in behavior analysis training.